Department of Purchasing and Supply Management Organization

 The Fairfax County Purchasing Resolution authorizes the director of the Department of Purchasing and Supply Management to be the County Purchasing Agent and charges the director to "carry out the principles of modern central purchasing and supply management in accordance with applicable laws and regulations…" The resolution also specifically assigns the director responsibility for “management of all supplies and equipment” including “physical accountability of consumable supplies and accountable equipment.”

-The director has organized the department into four divisions: Agency Management, Contracts, Material Management, and Systems and Customer Services.
+The director has organized the department into four divisions: Agency Management, Contracts, Material Management, and Prucurement Support and Oversight.
 Working together, all four divisions provide critical services in support of the department’s mission.
 The Department strives to develop strategic alliances with suppliers and County departments to secure quality goods and services in a timely manner and at a reasonable cost, while ensuring that all purchasing actions are conducted fairly and impartially and in accordance with applicable legal requirements.

 Agency Management Division

 The Agency Management Division provides overall direction, leadership, and managerial oversight to the Department.
 This includes performing the function of Purchasing Agent for the county Board of Supervisors and the Fairfax County Public School Board.
 The Agency Management Division also provides internal staff support to the DPSM employees to include all human resources support and fiscal management activities.
 These activities are intricately interwoven into the overall operation of the department.